albertoabellagarcia/call4code2021/README.md

 https://github.com/albertoabellagarcia/call4code2021

 * Link to a three-minute demo video.
 Record a demo of your project, upload it to YouTube or Vimeo, and share the URL.
-PENDING

 link to the video
-(Directory /SUBMISSION/VIDEO)

 * List of IBM Cloud Services or IBM Systems used in the solution.
 DONE